rems-project/cn-pKVM-hyp-allocator/cn-el2/README.md

 # Fulminating hyp-alloc for EL2

-For running Fulminate on the heap-allocator-for-EL2 file (`alloc.carved.c`), see the first section below.
+For running Fulminate on the heap-allocator-for-EL2 file (`alloc.carved.c`), see the [first section][run-fulminate-on-the-preprocessed-carved-heap-allocator] below.
 (For most use cases, this is probably all you need.)

-For understanding how the sausage is made (i.e. how `alloc.carved.c` is generated from the original `alloc.c` file in the pKVM source), read past the first section (at your own risk).
+For understanding how the sausage is made (i.e. how `alloc.carved.c` is generated from the original `alloc.c` file in the pKVM source), read [past the first section][make-a-preprocessed-carved-heap-allocator] (at your own risk).

-## Run Fulminate on the carved, preprocessed heap allocator
+## Run Fulminate on the preprocessed, carved heap allocator

 Tried on Ubuntu (legion).